Moduli spaces of Delzant polytopes and symplectic toric manifolds: Introduction

+The stratification of the previous paragraph suggests that one can consider $\Dt$, hence also $\Mo$, as embedded into a {\rm CW} complex.
+The {\rm CW} topology obtained in this way is strictly finer than the metric topology (Propositions~\ref{prop:CW} and \ref{prop:finer}) and turns out to be more manageable from a homotopical point of view: with this topology $\Dt$ and $\Mo$ are \emph{weakly contractible} (Corollary \ref{coro:homotopy}).

-\subsubsection{Structure of the paper}
+\subsection{Structure of the paper}

-The main part of the paper, Sections~\ref{sec:dp} and \ref{sec:dp2}, deals with Delzant polytopes and study the geometry and topology of the space they form.
-Section~\ref{sec:dp} is preparatory and contains background material in convexity and polytope theory.
-The only truly original results are Theorem~\ref{thm:dim3}, showing arbitrarily large unimodular 3-fans that are minimal with respect to blow-ups and to refinement, and Theorem~\ref{thm:isolated}, which shows that in dimension three there are complete unimodular polytopal fans with arbitrarily many rays and which are not proper refinements of any other unimodular fan.
+In order to make the paper accesible for both the combinatorics and symplectic communities we have reviewed the basic concepts of both areas that are needed for the paper.
+An introduction to polytope theory in general and Delzant polytopes in particular is contained in Sections~\ref{sec:polytopes} and~\ref{sec:refinement} and an introduction to toric symplectic geometry and momentum maps is given in Section~\ref{sec:symplectic-intro}.
+The rest of Section~\ref{sec:dp} contains the constructions of $3$-dimensional Delzant polytopes that lead to the results related to the impossibility of an Oda type classification, as mentioned in Section~\ref{subsec:minimal} above.

-Section \ref{sec:dp2} contains our main results on the structure of the space of Delzant polytopes.
-After introducing some technical tools such as the Hausdorff metric and Minkowski paths in Section~\ref{sec:metric}, in Section~\ref{sec:connected} we show that the space of Delzant $n$-polytopes is path connected.
-Section~\ref{sec:stratification} studies the stratification by normal fans, and \ref{sec:simply} studies the fundamental group of $\DD(2)$.
+Section~\ref{sec:dp2} deals with the geometry and topology of the space of Delzant polytopes.
+After introducing some technical tools such as the Hausdorff metric and Minkowski paths in Section~\ref{sec:metric}, in Section~\ref{sec:connected} we show that the space of Delzant $n$-polytopes is path-connected.
+Section~\ref{sec:stratification} studies the stratification of $\Dt$ by normal fans, and Section~\ref{sec:simply} shows that $\DD(2)$ is simply connected.
+In Section~\ref{sec:CW-contractible} we use the aforementioned stratification to endow $\Dt$ with a CW topology, and show that this new topology is weakly contractible.

-In the last Section~\ref{sec:symplectic}, we recall how $n$\--dimensional Delzant polytopes are in correspondence with isomorphism classes of so called symplectic toric manifolds of dimension $2n$, and translate the results from the previous section to this language.
+After reviewing the basics of toric symplectic geometry in Section~\ref{sec:symplectic-intro}, in Section~\ref{sec:space-symplectic} we interpret our combinatorial results in this world.